 On 5 May 2017, the Group signed a letter of guarantee with the National Agency for Mineral Resources in Romania for up to \$12 million to cover the necessary expenses for the fulfillment of the minimal commitments for the Phase 3 extension.
 This guarantee was made net of any amounts already spent by the Group since the time of the extension's approval.
 The Group has completed the work obligations for drilling the first two wells, the M-1003 and M-1007 wells.
 The Group was granted a twelve-month extension on the third exploration phase of the Satu Mare Concession in Romania until 28 October 2020 with the sole commitment to complete a 3D seismic acquisition program.
-Prior to the year-end, the Group completed the permitting required to perform the 148km2 3D seismic acquisition program, which was expected to be completed in Q2 2020.
-Due to the unprecedented disruptions caused by the COVID-19 outbreak the Group is unable to estimate a completion date at this time.
+Prior to the year-end, the Group completed the permitting required to perform the 148km2 3D seismic acquisition scaused by the COVID-19 outbreak the Group is unable to estimate a completion date at this time.